-The perm rating, which is short for permeability, is how underlayments are measured for breathability.
-For synthetics, a perm rating around 0.1 allows for very little water vapor permeation, so these are considered non-breathable underlayments.
-At the other end of the scale, synthetic underlayments with a perm rating of 9.5 are considered highly breathable, so these would be classified as breathable underlayments.
+For underlayment in general, a perm rating of around 0.1 allows for very little water vapor permeation, which would make the underlayment a non-breathable one.
+At the other end of the scale, underlayments with a perm rating of 9.5 are considered highly breathable, so these would be classified as breathable underlayments.

 Breathability is one of those buzzwords that gets a lot of attention, but there are a few misconceptions surrounding it.
-The primary purpose of an underlayment system is to protect the roof deck from the roofing proper, and to serve as a secondary barrier between the roof deck and the elements in the event that the underlayment become exposed.
+The primary purpose of an underlayment system is to protect the roof deck from the roofing proper and to serve as a secondary barrier between the roof deck and the elements in the event that the underlayment becomes exposed.

 Interestingly, even if you do opt to install a “breathable” underlayment, this does not mean that the roof is, itself, breathable.
 The fact is, the roofing material that is installed over the underlayment will make the roof non-permeable.
 So even when breathable underlayments are used, moisture won’t be able to evaporate away from the roof deck because the roofing serves as an impermeable barrier.

 So there you have it!
-Epilay’s line of underlayments come with low perm ratings, which help protect the roof against excess moisture when the underlayment is exposed.
-But when it comes to prolonging the life of a roof, it isn’t the underlayment’s permeability that will help it go the distance, but the roof’s ventilation system!
+Epilay’s line of underlayment features low perm ratings, which help protect the roof against excess moisture when the underlayment is exposed or when the primary roofing material develops a leak.
+But when it comes to prolonging the life of a roof, it isn’t the underlayment’s permeability that will help it go the distance.
+Letting water vapor out means creating a well-designed ventilation system for the roof.